Start exercising today

 - Exercise needs to be regular and sustained.

 - Any little bit of regular exercise is better than none at all.

 - Start slowly and build it up – there is no point in hurting yourself in the first session.

-- When you begin an exercise programme, it’s a good idea to consult with your doctor – especially those with health risk and those who are a bit older.
+- When you begin an exercise programme, it’s a good idea to consult with your doctor.

-- Exercise can lower your blood sugar levels and the effects can last up to two days after, therefore it is important to test regularly especially before and up to four hours after exercise and understand the effect exercise has on your own levels.
+- Exercise can lower your blood sugar levels and the effects can last up to two days after.
+So it’s important to test your blood sugar regularly, especially before and up to four hours after exercise.

-- Know how to manage a low sugar level if it happens.
+- Know how to manage low blood sugar if it happens.